Jazz Chisholm Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Padres has a collective nine K/9, the 10th-best in MLB.

-- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.86).
+- The Padres' 3.85 team ERA ranks fifth among all MLB pitching staffs.

-- Padres pitchers combine to give up 140 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- The right-hander last pitched on Saturday against the Arizona Diamondbacks, when he threw six scoreless innings while giving up five hits.

-- His last appearance was on Thursday against the Baltimore Orioles, when the lefty went six innings, surrendering two earned runs while giving up three hits.
+- The 33-year-old has a 3.92 ERA and 9 strikeouts per nine innings across 19 games this season, while giving up a batting average of .264 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.